swagger-api/swagger-js/README.md

 License
 -------

-Copyright 2011-2015 Reverb Technologies, Inc.
+Copyright 2011-2015 SmartBear Technologies, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.